ronaldosvieira/gym-locm/gym_locm/experiments/README.md

     --draft-1 path/to/gym_locm/trained_models/max-attack/immediate/1st/6.json \
     --draft-2 path/to/gym_locm/trained_models/max-attack/immediate/2nd/8.json
 ```
 then, executing it.
+Paralellism can be achieved by running the script in multiple processes/machines.
+Save the
-Save the output to a text file in the same folder, then run
+output to text files named `out-*.txt` (with a number instead of `*`) in the same folder, then run
 [analyze.py](https://github.com/acatai/Strategy-Card-Game-AI-Competition/blob/master/contest-2019-08-COG/analyze.py)
 to extract win rates.
 See the [trained_models](https://github.com/ronaldosvieira/gym-locm/tree/master/gym_locm/trained_models)